 Q: Can I use a forwarding domain?

 A: Yes.
-However, if your HopLinks are masked, affiliate attribution will not work reliably.
+However, in order for affiliate attribution to work correctly the HopLink cannot be masked.
 Make sure that any masking functionality is removed from your forwarding domain before using it to forward HopLinks.

 Q: Can I use a modified payment link to send customers directly to the order form?
 How about linking to the pitch page with an affiliate parameter added?